adithyavis/step-based-test-scenario/README.md

   - React.js is preferrable, but if you feel a lot more confident in Vue.js, you can use that as well (that's why we provide a starting project in Vue.js as well to save you some time 😄)
 - The panel should look like the design we provide
 - The panel can be open when clicking on "Input" step.
+- The panel should be open _below the row of the open step_.
+You can see an example of the interaction at `/design/example.gif`.
 - When edit the text in the panel, the text in step card should also be updated
 - The type of input can be changed from `Given value`, which is a free text, to `Random email address`, which is an email address generated from the api.